List of Xbox 360 accessories: Xbox 360 Arcade GameStick

 The Xbox 360 Arcade GameStick from Mad Catz has a full size joystick and spinner control.
 It comes with the Xbox Live Arcade games Frogger, Time Pilot, and Astropop.
 It is officially licensed by Microsoft.

 Rhythm game controllers

-Musical and rhythm games such as Guitar Hero and Rock Band may use controllers in the shape of musical instruments (often slightly scaled down) including a wide variety of electric guitar and drum kit controllers compatible with Xbox as well as with other game consoles.
+Musical and rhythm games such as Guitar Hero and Rock Band may use controllers in the shape of musical instruments (often slightly scaled down) including a wide variety of electric guitar and drum kit controllers compatible with the Xbox 360 as well as with other game consoles.
 An actual MIDI keyboard can be used as a game controller by means of an adapter, while a keyboard-type controller may also be used as a real MIDI musical instrument.
 The game DJ Hero may use a controller in the shape of a DJ turntable.

 Xbox 360 Wireless Microphone

 The Xbox 360 Wireless Microphone is a microphone peripheral designed for use with the rhythm games, Rock Band, Guitar Hero, DJ Hero, Lips, Def Jam Rapstar and Michael Jackson: The Experience.
 The wireless microphone uses the same 2.4 GHz protocol as the official wireless controller and other peripherals and is powered by 2 AA batteries.